Know before you go

 About the reserve

-The main attraction in summer is the spectacular display of orchids such as common twayblade, fragrant, common-spotted and the rare marsh helleborine which is found at only a few sites in Northern Ireland.
+A summer visit is essential to see the spectacular display of orchids.
+Common twayblade, fragrant, common spotted and the rare marsh helleborine, which is only found at only a few sites in Northern Ireland, paint the reserve with shades of green, pink and purple.

-There is, as you’d expect, a vibrant bird life in summer including willow warbler, chiffchaff and blackcap.
-The long corridor is the perfect hunting ground for buzzards and sparrowhawks and on the nearby river, you might well see a kingfisher speeding past.
+There is, as you’d expect, a vibrant bird life in summer, including willow warbler, chiffchaff and blackcap bursting into song.
+The long corridor is the perfect hunting ground for buzzards and sparrowhawks, and on the nearby river, you might well see a kingfisher speeding past.

-At Milford Cutting, we mow the grassland banks to ensure the survival of the orchids and other flowering plants, which in turn support a host of insects and birds.
+At Milford Cutting, we mow the grassland banks to ensure the survival of the orchids and other flowering plants, which in turn supports a host of insects and birds.